Strict rules for signing and executing a Will must be followed. But if these rules are not observed, Will disputes can arise.

 So, whilst the requirements set out in Section 9 of the Wills Act 1837 are not particularly complicated or onerous, unless you are aware of them, it is quite easy to fall foul of the rules.
 Unfortunately it is only after the Testator dies that the errors are discovered.
 By that point of course it is too late for the Testator to put it right and this is when legal disputes arise.

-If you are involved in contesting a will on the basis of how it was signed or executed, or if you wish to challenge the validity of a Will, please contact us on 0808 b139 1596.
-We handle a variety of Will disputes, including bringing and defending validity challenges.
+If you are involved in a dispute involving signing and executing a Will or if you wish to challenge the validity of a Will, please contact us on 0808 139 1596.
 Our specialist team is able to offer high quality, cost-effective legal advice and many cases can be funded on a No Win, No Fee basis.